-In the event that the successful bidder has on its own obtained a commitment for a municipal bond insurance policy or other credit enhancement, the State Treasurer shall indicate in the Final Official Statement those maturities that the successful bidder has informed the State Treasurer are expected to be covered by credit enhancement.
-The purchase of any such credit enhancement shall be at the sole option and expense of the successful bidder.
-The State Treasurer will also indicate within the Final Official Statement that further information concerning such potential credit enhancement may be obtained through the successful bidder.
-The State Treasurer will not include the identity of the potential credit enhancer or other information with respect to the potential credit enhancer in the Final Official Statement.
-In addition, the State Treasurer will not place a statement of insurance on the 2009E-1 Bonds or provide such documentation, or make such covenants or arrangements, as would customarily be provided, made or arranged if the State Treasurer were to obtain a commitment for municipal bond insurance or other credit enhancement on its own.
+In the event that the successful bidder has on its own obtained a commitment for a municipal bond insurance policy or other credit enhancement, the Authority shall indicate in the final Official Statement those maturities that the successful bidder has informed the Authority for which credit enhancement is being sought.
+The Authority will also indicate within the final Official Statement that further information concerning such potential credit enhancement may be obtained through the successful bidder.
+The Authority will not include the identity of the potential credit enhancer or other information with respect to the potential credit enhancer in the final Official Statement.
+In addition, the Authority will not place a statement of insurance on the bonds or provide such documentation, or make such covenants or arrangements, as would customarily be provided, made or arranged were the Authority to obtain a commitment for municipal bond insurance or other credit enhancement on its own.

-If the successful bidder obtains a municipal bond insurance policy or other form of credit enhancement, at the same time it provides the Initial Reoffering Prices it shall advise the State Treasurer of the cost of such credit enhancement.
-At or before the closing of the 2009E-1 Bonds, the successful bidder shall provide to the State Treasurer a certificate certifying that (i) the present value of the fees paid for such credit enhancement are less than the present value of the interest reasonably expected to be saved as a result of obtaining such credit enhancement, using the yield on the 2009E-1 Bonds (determined with regard to the payments for such credit enhancement) as the discount factor for this purpose, and (ii) to the best of its knowledge, such fees were obtained in arm's length negotiations and do not exceed a reasonable charge for the transfer of credit risk.
-In addition, the successful bidder will cooperate with the State Treasurer to obtain the necessary certifications from the credit enhancement provider.
-Failure of the 2009E-1 Bonds to be so insured or of any such policy to be issued shall not in any manner relieve the successful bidder of its contractual obligations arising from the acceptance of its bid for the purchase of the 2009E-1 Bonds.
+If the successful bidder obtains a municipal bond insurance policy or other form of credit enhancement, at the same time it provides the initial reoffering prices and yields it shall advise the Authority of the cost of such credit enhancement and whether it will provide to the Authority, at or before the closing of the Series 2009 D Bonds, a certificate certifying that (i) the present value of the fees paid for such credit enhancement is less than the present value of the interest reasonably expected to be saved as a result of obtaining such credit enhancement, using the yield on the Series 2009 D Bonds (determined with regard to the payments for such credit enhancement) as the discount factor for this purpose, and (ii) to the best of its knowledge, such fees were obtained in arm's length negotiations and do not exceed a reasonable charge for the transfer of credit risk.
+In addition, the successful bidder will cooperate with the Authority to obtain the necessary certifications from the credit enhancement provider.